LearnYouSomeComputer/Tools-For-Programming/03-Git-Basics.md

 - You want to keep your work separate from your teammates' code.
 - You want to keep your commit history clean by clearly showing where new features were added.

-Now, here you are in real life sitting in your leather chair[^assume1], smoking a pipe[^assume2], sipping on bourbon[^given], and wondering what commands you use to actually work with branches in Git.
+Now, here you are in real life sitting in your leather chair,[^assume1] smoking a pipe,[^assume2] sipping on bourbon,[^given] and wondering what commands you use to actually work with branches in Git.
 It's time to get your hands dirty.

 Instead of asking you to create a bunch of commits and branches by hands, we're going to use an online tool to work with branches.
 It's a game, actually.

-Pop open a browser and pull up http://learngitbranching.js.org/ Then, work through the following exercises:
+Pop open a browser and pull up [http://learngitbranching.js.org/](http://learngitbranching.js.org/).
+Then, work through the following exercises:

 - 1.1: Introduction to Git Commits